633 W 5th Street #2890

 Depending on where the accident happened, you need an attorney practicing in that city to be able to provide you with the best possible legal representation.

 In Texas, the statute of limitations varies for different cases.
 For personal injury claims, victims have two years following their injuries to pursue legal action against the negligent party.
-However, if the negligent party was a government agency, you only have six months to submit a notice of claim, and depending on your city, you may even have a shorter period.
+However, suppose the negligent party was a government agency.
+In that case, you only have six months to submit a notice of claim, and depending on your city, you may even have a shorter period.

 For example, in Houston, burned victims only have 90 days to submit a notice of claim to the City of Houston if they were responsible for their injuries.
 You should contact our Houston burn injury attorneys if you suffered injuries in Houston.